Universiteit Leiden

 Bruno Verbeek

-“Students in our programme are encouraged to apply the theoretical work on real-world practical problems which gives them an advantage over ‘normal’ philosophers and ‘normal’ lawyers and social scientists alike.
+“Students in our programme are encouraged to apply the theoretical work on real-world practical problems which gives them an advantage over ‘normal’ philosophers and ‘normal’ lawyers and social academics alike.
 In addition, there is a heavy emphasis on the analytical and communicative skills that today's job market demands.”

 Small scale intensive seminars